Nightmare

 Dreaming About Emotional Turbulence: Meaning, Psychology & Symbolism

-Dreams of emotional turbulence can reflect inner conflict and unresolved feelings.
+Dreams of emotional turbulence may reflect underlying inner conflicts or psychological growth opportunities.

 Written by: DreamMeaning Editorial Team